Dispersive estimates for discrete Klein-Gordon equations on one-dimensional lattice with quasi-periodic potentials: Introduction

 \begin{itemize} \item[($\mathbf{R}_1$)] Stefanov and Kevrekidis~\cite{SK05} first established a sharp dispersive decay rate $ \frac{1}{3} $ for the free discrete Klein-Gordon equation (i.e., equation \eqref{eq:DKG} with $V=0$) on $\mathbb Z$ via Van der Corput's lemma.
 Recently, Borovyk and Goldberg \cite{BG17} derived the corresponding rate on $\mathbb Z^{2}$, namely $\langle t\rangle^{-\frac{3}{4}}$.
 Later, Cuenin and Ikromov~\cite{CI21} derived the rates on~$\mathbb Z^{d}$ for $d=3,4$, namely $ \langle t\rangle^{-\frac{7}{6}}\ (d=3)$, and $\langle t\rangle^{-\frac{3}{2}}\log \bigl(2+|t|\bigr)\ (d=4)$.
 The obstacle to extending Cuenin-Ikromov to higher dimensions is that the finite classification of stable phase singularities (Thom's catastrophes), which is essential for deriving sharp decay rates, breaks down in dimensions $d \ge 5$.
 Our result can be seen as a perturbation result for Stefanov and Kevrekidis, which shows that the decay rate $(\frac{1}{3})^{-}$ persists under small quasi-periodic perturbations of the potentials.

 \item[($\mathbf{R}_2$)] While several studies (e.g., \cite{CT09, GPP13, PS08, KPS09, KKK06}) have addressed dispersive equations with potentials whose continuous spectrum is a union of disjoint intervals, generic behavior of the operator $H_{\theta}$ is markedly different: its spectrum is purely absolutely continuous and forms a Cantor set; see, e.g., \cite{AD08, Avi08, E92}.
-Our approach builds heavily on recent advances in the spectral theory of quasi-periodic Schr\"odinger operators; see, for example, \cite{Z16}.
+Our approach builds heavily on recent advances in the spectral theory of quasi-periodic Schr\"odinger operators by Zhao \cite{Z16}.
 Specifically, we employ a KAM-based perturbative construction to approximate the rotation number and decompose the spectrum into many small intervals.
 Using a modified spectral transform, we represent the solution as an oscillatory integral and then apply Van der Corput's lemma on each interval to establish dispersive decay.
-We emphasize that a similar strategy appears in the study of ballistic motion and dispersive estimates for discrete Schr\"odinger equations with quasi-periodic potentials; see, e.g., \cite{BZ20, Z16}.
+We highlight that a closely related strategy is employed in Zhao’s work on ballistic transport \cite{Z16} and in the dispersive estimates of Bambusi–Zhao for discrete Schrödinger equations with quasi-periodic potentials \cite{BZ20}.

+\item[($\mathbf{R}_3$)] We compare our result with the recent work of Cheng~\cite{C26}.
+The first version of the present paper was posted on arXiv before Cheng's paper became publicly available as an arXiv preprint; to the best of our knowledge, no arXiv version of~\cite{C26} was available at the time when the first arXiv version of the present paper was posted.
+We have added the reference~\cite{C26} in the revised manuscript for completeness.
+Let us now explain the mathematical relation between the two works.
+In the notation of the present paper, \cite{C26} corresponds to the special mass case $m^2=1$.
+The passage from the case \(m^2=1\) to arbitrary \(m^2>0\) is not a formal rescaling in the lattice setting.
+Indeed, if one rescales time by \(s=mt\), then